 1. Development of the WPAI

-The rationale for the selection of the items in the WPAI is desribed here.
+The rationale for the selection of the items in the WPAI is described here.

 2. Permission to use the WPAI:

-Written permission is neither required nor provided to researchers using the WPAI; there are no fees to use the WPAI or the translations on this webiste.
-We ask users to notify us when they publish or present WPAI data so we can list this information.
-See WPAI References.
+Written permission is neither required nor provided to researchers using the WPAI; there are no fees to use the WPAI or the translations on this website.

 3. Modifying questionnaire wording: